Japan: Shinzo Abe's checkered economic legacy | DW | 28.08.2020

 Abe's administration did try to reform the rigid labor market but according to its own admission, there are no signs of a "productivity revolution" so far.
 The reforms have not proved powerful enough to change established labor market practices like a lifetime employment system.

 The country continues to suffer from a labor shortage thanks to a contraction in the working-age Japanese population over the past decade.
-Abe pledged billions to boost birth rates and encourage the Japanese to have kids.
-He also created a dedicated cabinet position to help stop the decline in Japan's population.
+Abe pledged billions to boost birth rates and encourage the Japanese to have children.
+He also created a dedicated Cabinet position to help stop the decline in Japan's population.

 "By sticking to reflation policy, Abe has managed to avoid politically painful structural reforms in public finance, pension and medicare systems, and migration policy," Nagai said.
 "His successor will inherit these unsolved long-standing structural problems when adverse demographics start to accelerate.

-Abe is stepping down at a time the COVID-19 pandemic has triggered Japan's deepest-ever recession.
+Abe is stepping down as the COVID-19 pandemic triggered Japan's deepest-ever recession.
 The country's GDP in the second quarter ending June contracted by a record 27% on an annual basis, another blow to Abe's ambitious policy to turn the tide on decades of stagnation.

-The virus has aggravated the economic malaise caused by an ill-timed increase in consumption tax last year that sent consumption plummeting.
+The virus has aggravated the economic malaise caused by an ill-timed increase in consumption tax last year that sent consumer spending plummeting.

 "[Due to the pandemic] people's incomes are shrinking.
 A lot of people are furloughed, they are losing their bonuses, so consumption has been shrinking and as people anticipate that an economic typhoon is going to be gathering force over the coming months, they are battening down the hatches, spending less and that creates a downward cycle," Jeffrey Kingston, a professor at Temple University in Tokyo, told DW.